nikkibudeanu/woofme/README.md

 + PEXELS: used for all pictures.
 + getcssscan.com: used for the box-shadow on review cards.
 + techsini.com: used to generate mockups.
++ GRAMMARLY: to correct grammar on Testing and Readme files.